LukePrior/Raspberry-Pi-Thermal-Printer/README.md

 # License

 This project is licensed under the MIT License.
-This project contains code from the [HOP-H58 58mm Thermal Printer CUPS Driver for RaspberryPi](https://github.com/OkkarMin/HOP-H58-RaspberryPi-Driver) guide and TBD.
+This project contains code from the [HOP-H58 58mm Thermal Printer CUPS Driver for RaspberryPi](https://github.com/OkkarMin/HOP-H58-RaspberryPi-Driver) guide.